-In 2020, the annual runoff made up 47-67% of the annual precipitation (Table 2), which is close to the normal range 40-60%.
-The highest share (67%) occurred at SE16 Gammtratten, reflecting the colder climate in the north.
-At SE04 Gårdsjön, it is quite normal that runoff constitutes almost 2/3 of the precipitation, though being slightly lower in 2020 (59%) due to the large amounts of precipitation.
-At SE14 Aneboda, storm felling, followed by bark beetle infestation, have reduced the forest canopy cover and thereby the interception.
-For 2020, however, the total evapotranspiration was estimated to 390 mm, which agrees with the common ration 50/50 E to R and is within the range of previous years.
-The site SE15 Kindla showed the lowest runoff share with 47%, reasonably close to the 50/50 E to R range.
-SE15 Kindla had the highest interception even though the stand canopy is slowly declining.
+In 2021, the annual runoff made up 41-89% of the annual precipitation (Table 2), which is similar compared to the normal 40-60% apart from SE16 Gammtratten having a share of 89%.
+The high share at SE16 Gammtratten, partly reflects the colder climate in the North.
+However, the value perhaps is somewhat high caused by fairly low precipitation but high runoff.
+At SE04 Gårdsjön, it is quite normal that runoff constitutes almost 2/3 of the precipitation.
+The share was slightly lower in 2020 (59%), then due to the large precipitation.
+At SE14 Aneboda, storm felling, followed by bark beetle attacks, have reduced the forest canopy cover and thereby interception.
+For 2021, however, the total evapotranspiration was estimated to 438 mm, which was higher than 390 mm in 2020, which is within the range of previous years and partly agreeing with the ordinary ratio 50/50 E to R. However, runoff was low especially since influence from the low forest cover.
+Throughfall was very high even higher compared to precipitation which would be considered out of order and a negative interception is hardly reasonable.
+The low runoff would not reflect the high throughfall.
+The site SE15 Kindla showed almost the lowest runoff share with 43%, being in the low range to the 50/50 E to R. SE15 Kindla had the highest throughfall even though the stand canopy is slowly declining.
+However, 98% of precipitation would possibly be out of range.
 In 2016 and 2018, the annual runoff range was wider than usual and made up 31-83% of the annual precipitation at the four sites.